The iPhone X is Apple's now-discontinued 2017 flagship smartphone.

 The iPhone X can capture 4K video at up to 60 frames per second, and 1080p slo-mo video at up to 240 frames per second.
 Advanced video stabilization techniques with larger sensor and the more powerful image signal processor add more stabilization to videos to reduce motion blur and shakiness.

-Apple has added a new video encoder that's able to do real-time image processing for optimal quality, and there's native support for HEVC compression for the same video quality with smaller file sizes.
+Apple has added a video encoder that's able to do real-time image processing for optimal quality, and there's native support for HEVC compression for the same video quality with smaller file sizes.

-Thanks to efficiency improvements introduced with the A11 Bionic chip, the iPhone X lasts two hours longer than the previous-generation iPhone 7 or the new iPhone 8, but it falls just a bit short of the iPhone 7 Plus and the iPhone 8 Plus.
+Thanks to efficiency improvements introduced with the A11 Bionic chip, the iPhone X lasts two hours longer than the previous-generation iPhone 7 or the iPhone 8, but it falls just a bit short of the iPhone 7 Plus and the iPhone 8 Plus.
 The iPhone X uses a 2,716 mAh battery, which is much higher capacity than the 1,821 mAh battery in the iPhone 8.

 The iPhone X offers up to 21 hours of talk time, 12 hours of internet use, 13 hours of video playback, and 60 hours of audio playback.